sjouk/Sjoukje-Personal-Website/posts/readinglist.md

 ## Normal People - Sally Rooney

 I was interested in reading this book initially because it's received a ton of acclaim, but ultimately I was disappointed in how superficially the two main character's personas were developed.
 For some background, this book is about two people who fall in love and are implied to be soulmates, yet continuously break up due to meaningless arguments and get together again out of habit.
 I enjoyed Rooney's concise writing style and undoubtedly consider her a great writer, but felt that some depth of character could have supported the plot and her characters' relationship.
+Banging Spotify playlist, I must add.

 ## On Chesil Beach - Ian McEwan